klaus7/jfastnet/README.md

 It's usually advisable to use sequence numbers, as there will be less overhead and also the ordered delivery is guaranteed.

+# Contact
+Post issues to [the issues page](https://github.com/klaus7/jfastnet/issues) or contact me via email at [support@jfastnet.com](mailto:support@jfastnet.com) for other inquiries.